allisonc2lee/university-portfolio/README.md

    Both audience groups will gain benefits from this app.
 On the one hand, Coalbanks elementary school can promote their school in a more interesting and modern way.
 On the other hand, their students can learn useful academic knowledge as well as get additional information about their school.

    My main role is to design the path of the game, and how/where to put the UI elements in order to lead a logical store flow, and make sure students can understand the functionality of the app.

-***
-- The Study of CSS Grid: Please see the link here [The Study of CSS Grid](http://jekyll.chingchinglee.com/projects/the_study_of_css_grid/) to check the project.

-  Role: Web Developer and Designer
-  Contributions:

 ## Inspiration